juliagoolia28/sllip/mri_analysis/smri/step5_controlpointedits.md

 ## Control Point Edits
 Written by Jen Leagult and Nicola Bautista: https://github.com/Qlab-UDel/qlab/wiki/Control-Point-Edits

-Now go to FreeView and you can start making control point edits:
+Now go to FreeView (type 'freeview' in terminal) and you can start making control point edits:
 On the left, you will see 3 tabs (Volumes, Surfaces, Point Sets).

 **Loading the Necessary Files**